 - Breath Weapon: It can shoots blue fireballs from its mouth but as the battle progress and it begins to build up power, the fireballs turns to laser shots before turning into a continuous laser beam.

-- Bright Is Not Good: Xeno'jiiva is very bright and glows, but is very much a dangerous threat.
+- Bright Is Not Good: Xeno'jiiva is very bright and glows, but is clearly a dangerous and outworldly threat.

 - Contractual Boss Immunity: It can't be mounted and is immune to Flash Pods and Sleep ailment.